 Heat sinks are passive cooling solutions that excel at dissipating heat by expanding the surface area available for heat transfer.
 Crafted from high-thermal-conductivity materials like aluminum or copper, they absorb heat from components and release it into the surrounding environment.
 Often paired with fans, heat sinks are a cornerstone of thermal design in everything from laptops to industrial controllers. - Fans

-Thermal pads bridge the gap between heat-generating components and heat sinks, improving thermal contact.
-By reducing thermal resistance at interfaces, these materials ensure efficient heat transfer, making them indispensable in compact designs where every degree counts. - Heat Pipes
+Thermal interface materials for electronics design bridge the gap between heat-generating components and heat sinks, improving thermal contact.
+By reducing thermal resistance at interfaces, these materials—including thermal pads, greases, and phase-change compounds—ensure efficient heat transfer, making thermal interface materials for electronics design indispensable in compact designs where every degree counts.
+Selecting the right thermal interface materials for electronics design can reduce junction-to-case thermal resistance by 30–50%, significantly improving component reliability. - Heat Pipe Cooling for Embedded Systems

 For extreme heat loads, liquid cooling systems circulate coolant through channels or pipes, offering superior heat removal compared to air-based methods.
 Common in data centers and high-end PCs, this technique is gaining traction in specialized embedded systems. - Thermal Interface Materials (TIMs)